• Review: The Folly Cove Designers at the Cape Ann Museum (Boston Art Review)

 My new review for The Arts Fuse of Terry Winters: The Shape of Things at the MFA, Boston

-My review of the book "Drama in the Bahamas: Muhammad Ali's Last Fight" can be read here on Boxing Over Broadway.
+My review of the book "Drama in the Bahamas: Muhammad Ali's Last Fight" can be read here https://www.thefightcity.com/drama-in-the-bahamas-muhammad-ali-boxing/

 David Curcio's print Graft will be on display at Standout Prints 2016 at Highpoint Center for Printmaking, opening on September 16th.